ShichengMiao16/EDA/README.md

-# EDA: Three Aspects Make A Strong Oriented Object Detection Method
+# EDA: Recalibrating Features and Regression for Oriented Object Detection

 ## Introduction